fmusio/CoW_Centerline_Extraction/README.md

 </p>

 ## Background
 The CoW is an important arterial system in the brain.
-Due to its central role, it is believed to be involved in various cerebrovascular pathologies such as stroke and aneurysm.
-The CoW exhibits significant inter-individual variability, both in terms of anatomical variants (e.g., hypoplastic or missing segments) and morphometric feature ranges.
+Due to its central role in cerebral blood flow, it is believed to be involved in various cerebrovascular pathologies such as stroke and aneurysm.
+The CoW also exhibits significant inter-individual variability—both in terms of anatomical variants (e.g., hypoplastic or missing segments) and morphometric feature ranges—which further complicates its clinical assessment.
 This variability makes a comprehensive analysis of the CoW tedious and challenging, highlighting the need for automated tools.

 ### TopCoW
 Voxel-level segmentation and anatomical annotation are key steps toward automated CoW analysis.
-To support this, we organized the challenge ["topology-aware anatomical segmentation of the Circle of Willis for CTA and MRA" (TopCoW) in 2023 and 2024](https://arxiv.org/abs/2312.17670).
-The TopCoW dataset includes paired CTA and MRA scans of 200 patients, with voxel-level annotations for 13 artery segments.
+To support this, we organized the challenge ["topology-aware anatomical segmentation of the Circle of Willis for CTA and MRA" (TopCoW)](https://arxiv.org/abs/2312.17670) in 2023 and 2024.
+The TopCoW dataset includes paired CTA and MRA scans of 200 stroke patients, with voxel-level annotations for 13 artery segments.

 Both the [TopCoW training set](https://zenodo.org/records/15692630) and the [TopCoW best performing models](https://zenodo.org/records/15665435) are publicly available on Zenodo.
 The models can be used to segment the CoW in CTA and MRA images.
 Their output serves as input for our centerline and feature extraction pipeline.

 ### Centerline Extraction Algorithm
 A full quantitative description of the CoW requires a centerline representation of the vasculature.
 However, extracting centerlines from segmentation masks is challenging, as conventional skeletonization algorithms often struggle with complex vascular geometries.
 One solution is to treat skeletonization as a segmentation task, leveraging the power of the U-Net architecture.

 This repository provides an end-to-end pipeline that generates labeled centerline graphs directly from TopCoW multiclass masks.
 The algorithm combines the [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet) for binary skeletonization and the A* algorithm for skeleton connection.
-This approach enables anatomically accurate centerline graphs and reliable extraction of morphometric features.
+This approach enables the extraction of anatomically accurate centerline graphs and reliable morphometric features.

 ### Centerline Dataset
 Our baseline algorithm was developed and validated using a curated centerline dataset created with the [Voreen graph generation tool](https://github.com/jqmcginnis/voreen_tools).
 The dataset is based on the TopCoW segmentation masks and was post-processed and verified to ensure anatomical correctness of the centerline graphs.